Agent Skills: Agent Teams Protocol

 Rules:

-• Send teachback as your first message after reading upstream handoffs
+• Send teachback as your first message after reading your task description (and any upstream handoffs)

 • Keep it concise: 3-6 bullet points